-Providing a sufficiently strong undergraduate institution offering degrees in the arts, sciences, business, teacher education, and nursing.
+Providing a strong undergraduate institution that offers degrees in the arts, sciences, business, teacher education, and nursing.

 Developing and enlarging within these academic areas appropriate graduate programs.
-Largeand growing urban communities, particularly Montgomery with its unique character dominated by state government, military installations, and a large professional population, place an ever increasing demand upon the local institution(s) of higher learning for opportunities for post-graduate education;
+Large and growing urban communities, particularly Montgomery with its unique character dominated by state government, military installations, and a large professional population, place an ever increasing demand upon the local institution(s) of higher learning for opportunities for post-graduate education;

-Offering residents of the region, those who are not specifically interested in degree programs, the opportunity to continue their education for either cultural or professional reasons; and
+Offering those residents of the region who are not specifically interested in degree programs the opportunity to continue their education for either cultural or professional reasons; and

-Conducting a broad program of individual and institutional research and consultative services for the general benefit of the community, region, and state.
+Continuing a broad program of individual and institutional research and consultative services for the general benefit of the community, region, and state.